Image source: freedigitalphotos.net / adamr

 What Your Doctor May Not Tell You About Breast Cancer by John R Lee, MD

 I first read Dr Lee’s guide about menopause, so I knew this was going to be full of great information.
-He gives lots of practical information on how to heal from and also prevent breast cancer, as well as the politics of the breast cancer industry – I believe this should be on every woman’s shelf!
+He gives lots of practical information on how to heal from and also prevent breast cancer, as well as the politics of the breast cancer industry – I believe this one should also be on every woman’s must-read list.

 Robin Norwood is one wise woman.
-This helped me so very much.
-I found within its pages so many answers to life’s tough questions and she put a lot of things into perspective for me.
-I read it twice!
+This book helped me so very much because I found within its pages so many answers to life problems I was encountering.
+The author helps to put a lot of things into perspective for the reader and provides much solace.

 You Can Conquer Cancer by Dr Ian Gawler

-This one has been around for awhile in Australia but might not be well known in America.
+This book has been around for awhile in Australia but might not be very well known in other parts of the world.
 It should be.
 It’s a very inspirational read.
-Ian Gawler is a cancer survivor and this is full of information on the prevention and management of cancer.
+Ian Gawler is a cancer survivor and the book is full of information on the prevention and management of cancer.
+Within these pages, I first became aware of how powerful meditation can be as a healing tool.

 Your Life In Your Hands by Prof Jane Plant